 And then it dawns on her that Seth and Teka didn’t get a proper farewell scene.

-Sue: They would have been brilliant companions!
-Janet Ellis would put Seth in danger every week by bigging him up to the villains.
+Sue: They would have been brilliant companions.
+Janet could have put Seth in danger every week by bigging him up to the villains.
 It could have been very funny.

 The Doctor makes a reference to the Greek myth of Theseus and the Minotaur.

-Me: See, it’s all based on something that kids might have studied at school.
+Me: See, it’s all based on something kids might have studied at school.
 Isn’t that nice?

-Sue: You can call The Horns of Nimon many things but educational isn’t one of them.
+Sue: You can call The Horns of Nimon many things, Neil, but educational definitely isn’t one of them.

 The episode concludes with the Doctor gently teasing Romana.

-Sue: They are definitely shagging at this point.
+Sue: They’re definitely shagging at this point.
 No question about it.

 Sue: That was average.
-The plot was silly, the Nimon were silly and some of the acting was pretty silly, too.
-But it had its moments and it got better as it went along, which is strange, because in my experience these things usually get a lot worse.
-Lalla was great, which is a good job because Tom clearly couldn’t be arsed.
-They are running out of money, too, by the look of it.
-I think they all need a good lie down.
+The plot was silly, the Nimon were silly, and some of the acting was very silly, too.
+But it had its moments, and it got better as it went along, which is strange because in my experience these things usually get worse.
+Lalla was great, too, which is a bloody good job because Tom couldn’t be arsed.
+They are running out of money, as well, by the look of it.
+In fact, I think they all need a good lie down.